pnkfelix/mon-artist/src/format.md

     /// The set of current characters matched by this entry.
     curr: Match,

-    /// `None` if the last step in path; otherwise, direction from
+    /// `Blank` if the last step in path; otherwise, direction from
     /// `curr` into next step, and the set of characters for next step
     /// matched by this entry.
     outgoing: Neighbor<(Vec<Direction>, Match)>,